naga-k/soulcaster/tasks/README.md

-# GitHub Integration & Test Data Tasks
+# Soulcaster Tasks & Documentation

-This worktree is dedicated to GitHub integration, test data generation, and system testing.
+This directory contains task plans, implementation roadmaps, and testing strategies for the Soulcaster project.

 ## Task Documents